How to Stage Your Zoom BackgroundMay 22, 2020

 Now that you have established where the best lighting is in your home, take a look at what’s behind you.
 Is it a beautiful bookshelf or a dirty kitchen?

-You will need to weigh lighting and background options.
+You will need to weigh lighting and background options for zoom call staging.
 You do not need a large area for your background.
 It may be easier to find a corner of one room, such as your home office, to always keep clean and prepared for Zoom meetings.

 Just like in staging, when we want our staged homes to make the best first impression, it is also imperative that we make our best impression in Zoom meetings.
-Click here for more ideas for staging an attractive work-from-home space.
+Staging Studio also wrote a blog with ideas for staging an attractive work-from-home space.

 Place a ‘Do Not Disturb’ sign up on the door to the room.
 Find a quiet place without distractions and let everyone in your household know you are on a VIDEO call.
 Keep out not just your human family, but your animals, too–barking, scratching at the door, running behind you can all be distracting.